-medical id cards and jewellery
+ID cards and medical jewellery

-Medical ID cards
+Medical ID membership schemes

 Computer-based medical ID